Shivam-thakur05/Backend-Development/README.md

 4. Setup Instructions
 5. Learning Resources
 6. Contributing
-7. License

 ## Getting Started
-To get started with this project, clone the repository and follow the setup instructions below.
+To get started with this series, clone the repository and follow the setup instructions below.

 ## Technologies Used
 - **Node.js**: JavaScript runtime for building server-side applications.